-Due to circumstances of the COVID-19 pandemic, we are proud to present our annual public lecture series online.
+Due to the COVID-19 pandemic, we are proud to present our annual public lecture series online.
 Though we miss gathering for intellectual exchange in-person at our facility in Amman, we are pleased to offer this unprecedented opportunity for international virtual connection regarding research in Jordan.

 This page is continuously updated, so please check back soon for more information about upcoming presentations.
 For consistent notification of the latest news and events, sign up for our mailing list.

 “Qusayr ‘Amra: The Pandora’s Box of Early Islamic Aesthetics”

 Tuesday, November 9, 2021, at 7:00 p.m.
 Amman local time / 12:00 (Noon) p.m.
 EDT

 Since its discovery in 1897, the early Islamic bath house of Qusayr ‘Amra (Jordan; AD 730s) has been celebrated for its figural wall paintings, the meanings of which have been much debated.
 Following the spectacular discoveries of new images after the recent cleaning of the paintings, Nadia Ali has identified scenes inspired by the Aethiopica, a 4th-century romance composed by Heliodorus, a Syrian outsider from Emesa (modern Homs) assimilated within Greco-Roman culture.
 Taking this discovery as its starting point, the lecture looks in two directions: forward, to new and emerging ways to examine images and texts together, and backward, to earlier efforts expended in understanding the paintings.
 It thus aims to illuminate a history of what Qusayr ‘Amra has been, as well as to generate a new vision of what it might become.